citp/privacy-policy-historical/t/th/the/theblogpress.com.md

 ### Server Logs

 When accessing web pages on the Website domain, BlogPress may log your IP address, access URL, time of access, browser type, and referral URL in order to provide us with internal information regarding site traffic statistics.
-This information may also be used to identify users who are using the service for spam or other activity that is deemed in conflict with our Terms of Website.
-This information is used in the aggregate, and is never linked back to any personally identifiable information.
+This information may also be used to identify users who are using the service for spam or other activity that is deemed in conflict with our Terms of Service.
+This information is used in the aggregate and is never linked back to any personally identifiable information.

 ## Removal Of Personally Identifiable Information

-To remove your personally identifiable information from our system, submit your account for deactivation via our customer support form.
-Your personal information will be removed immediately, though your actual login name will remain reserved on our system until re-collection.
+To remove your personally identifiable information from our system, submit your account and/or website for deletion via our customer support form.
+Your personal information will be removed within 2 business days, though your actual login name will remain reserved on our system until re-collection.

 ## Communications from BlogPress